Humanity-Unleashed/benchmarking/README.md

 <div align="center">

-A tool to evaluate LLMs with time-series forecasting and policy NLP tasks.
+A tool to evaluate LLMs with time-series forecasting and policy NLP tasks, alongside other forecasting models.

 **Humun Org**